Yuffster/logical/README.md

-RJS (Rendered JavaScript)
+Logical: Sandboxed JavaScript Templates
 ----

-RJS is a self-contained, super lightweight (1KB when compressed) JavaScript templating library which works on both the client and server side.
+Logical is a self-contained, featherweight JavaScript template library which works on both the client and server side.

-RJS allows the developer to use the entire JavaScript language and place simple logic into templates without causing problems outside of the template scope.
+Logical allows the developer to use the entire JavaScript language and place simple logic into templates without having access to the rest of the application environment (global variables, database access APIs, etc).

 ## Examples